 Even though the child eats his meals, he/she may suffer from unexplained weight loss.
 This is again because the body is unable to put to use the energy released from food.

 Lethargic behavior, feelings of laziness and drowsiness are all warning signs of diabetes in children.
 The body is left without its requisite energy fuel as it cannot utilize the blood sugar to provide energy.

 Children suffering from diabetes exhibit behavioural changes.
 They may become irritable, anxious and aggressive.
 Some of them feel the blues and might even suffer from depression.

 The eyes are one of the first organs to suffer from diabetes.
 Children often develop vision problems and if left untreated might even become blind.

 If left untreated, diabetes can shut down the system, organ by organ.
 It can cause cataract, glaucoma and sometimes complete vision loss.
-The cuts and bruises take a long time to heal in diabetics and are at a risk of developing gangrene.
-The feet are at a risk, especially since they receive least blood flow in the body.
+The cuts and bruises take a long time to heal in diabetics and are at risk of developing gangrene.
+The feet are at a risk, especially since they receive the least blood flow in the body.

 If diabetes runs in your family or if you notice any of the above symptoms in your child, get a blood sugar test done immediately for comprehensive and timely action.